bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 </div>

-Once Stencil CLI is installed, the next step on the road to theme development is downloading a theme to edit and previewing live changes using Stencil CLI's powerful Browsersync functionality.
-This article will walk you through the process of downloading a theme for development, installing theme modules, then serving a live preview using Stencil CLI's `stencil start` command.
-The steps in this article assume Stencil CLI has been installed on your system; if its not installed yet, see [Installing Stencil CLI](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/installing-stencil) for detailed, operating system specific instructions.
+Once you've installed the Stencil CLI, the next steps are downloading a theme to edit and previewing live changes using Stencil CLI's powerful Browsersync functionality.
+This article walks you through the process of downloading a theme for development, installing theme modules, and serving a live preview using Stencil CLI's `stencil start` command.

+The steps in this article assume you've installed Stencil CLI on your system.
+If you haven't installed it yet, see [Installing Stencil CLI](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/installing-stencil) for detailed, system-specific instructions.

 ## Obtaining Store API credentials

-Stencil CLI uses various BigCommerce APIs to inject store specific data (like carousel images and products) into the live theme preview it serves up.
-To do so, Stencil CLI must be supplied a store API token.
-[Store API Accounts](https://support.bigcommerce.com/s/article/Store-API-Accounts) and their tokens are generated in **Advanced Settings** > **API Accounts** inside a BigCommerce store's control panel (see [Store API Accounts](https://support.bigcommerce.com/s/article/Store-API-Accounts) for detailed instructions).
+Stencil CLI uses various BigCommerce APIs to inject store-specific data, like carousel images and products, into the live theme preview it serves up.
+To do so, you must supply the Stencil CLI with a store API token.
+For detailed instructions, see [Store API Accounts](https://support.bigcommerce.com/s/article/Store-API-Accounts).

 To automatically create a store API account with the scopes and permissions required by Stencil CLI, select **Create Stencil-CLI Token** in the **Create API Accounts** dropdown: